nasa/ziggy/doc/user-manual/system-requirements.md

 Ziggy requires the following computer language resources:

-- Java: JDK 1.8.
-Note that later versions of the JDK have some changes to their included libraries that have not yet been addressed in the Ziggy build system.
+- Java: JDK 1.8 or later.
 - Perl 5.16 or later.
 - C/C++ compiler that supports the 2011 C++ standard.
 Historically we've used gcc but we expect that any compiler that's 2011-compliant will do.
 We've also used clang, just to prove that we could.
 - Pythyon 3 and Pip 3.
 Note that these are only for the sample pipeline, not for Ziggy itself.